FuelLabs/fuel-docs/src/developer-quickstart.md

 ### Writing the Contract

-Then with `forc` installed, create a contract project inside of your `fuel-project` folder:
+Create a contract project inside of your `fuel-project` folder:

 ```sh
 $ cd fuel-project